Air Line State Park Trail: Southern extensions

 In December 2015, the town approved an agreement with Eversource to allow the construction of a recreational trail on their property; a formal signing took place on January 20, 2016.
 On March 2, 2016, town voters approved the $172,000 acquisition of a 22 acre former quarry Middle Haddam Road to serve as the trailhead; this served as the 20% local match for potential state funding.
 An existing quarter-mile access road to the quarry leads north from the trailhead parking area to the rail trail.
 Later that month, the extension was allocated $686,000 in the same round of grants that funded the East Hampton Phase II.
 The section was originally expected to open around April 2017; several delays ultimately resulted in an October 2018 opening.

 Further phases in Portland are planned but not yet funded.
 Phase II will reach downtown Portland and the Arrigoni bridge, largely over the original rail route but with some deviations parallel to roads.
-It may also include a trail parallel to the active P&W tracks in Portland, and the purchase of the former train station.
-Following abandonment by the railroad in the 1960s, the remainder of the original Airline right-of-way in Portland reverted to private ownership by adjacent landowners, and would need to be leased or acquired by the town prior to construction of Phase II.
+It may also include a trail parallel to the active P&W tracks in Portland and the purchase of the former train station.
+Following abandonment by the railroad in the 1960s, the remainder of the original Airline right-of-way in Portland reverted to private ownership by adjacent landowners and would need to be leased or acquired by the town prior to construction of Phase II.
 Phase III will attempt to create a trail north parallel to the Connecticut River to reach Riverfront Park, the fairgrounds, and ultimately Glastonbury.

 South section

 Trail description

 This section of the trail has been completed.
 It has a smooth, hard-packed stone dust surface, benches for resting at more scenic locations, and bike racks.
-Brand new bridges constructed by cadets from the US Coast Guard Academy carry the trail across the Blackledge and Jeremy Rivers and Judd Brook.
+Brand new bridges constructed by cadets from the US Coast Guard Academy carry the trail across the Blackledge, Jeremy Rivers, and Judd Brook.
 This section crosses the Rapallo and Lyman Viaducts, massive fills that carried the railroad and now trail across wide valleys.
 There is a short (less than 1/4 mi) on-road detour necessary where the Route 2 expressway blocks the railroad bed.

 Willimantic River to Bridge St. (CT 32)

 This section has a wooden plank crossing over the Willimantic River, using the old bridge as support, then shortly after that it becomes pavement and intersects with the end of the Hop River Trail and has an info sign describing the history of both of the trails.
-Then it takes a s-turn next to the Eastern Connecticut Railroad History Museum.
+Then it takes a S-turn next to the Eastern Connecticut Railroad History Museum.
 Then the trail follows the driveway of the building leading up to the trailhead, just 900 ft. away from Bridge St. This section can be very loud at times due to being less than 100 ft. away from the Providence and Worcester Railroad, an active freight railroad with a stop in Willimantic.